With a simple tried and tested method, you can come up with decent images for your blog posts, bad image editing skills notwithstanding.

 Choose an image that is appropriate for the given context and complements the accompanying text.
 Ensure that its dimensions are higher than, or at least equal to, what you need for the final image.
 Do pay attention to the copyright licenses for details about usage and attribution.
-If you need help with image selection, read Jessica’s tips for finding the right images for your blog posts.
 For demonstration purposes, I downloaded the following image from MorgueFile.

 2. Get The Dimensions Right

 Open the PicMonkey website, click on Edit in the top bar, and select the image that you want to edit.
 This will open PicMonkey’s Basic Edits tab, which has everything that you need for the minimal editing we’ll be discussing here.

 The first thing you’ll want to do is crop the image to remove any unwanted sections, and resize the image to the final dimensions you require.
 If and when you’re cropping the image, ensure that it does not become smaller than the target size, and does not lose any important visual information.

 The image I chose was 1128×1413 in size, and my target size was 640×480.
 I cropped the image to get rid of the black iPad frame and bring the image nearer to the landscape dimensions I had in mind.

 I resized the resulting image till the width was 640 px, letting the height scale automatically.
 The image ended up being 640×541 in dimension.
 Then I recropped it, maintaining the width at 640 px, and chopping off a portion of the image till the height reduced to 480 px.
 Here’s how that turned out.